cdmanning/Chrome-Themes-Collection/.github/CONTRIBUTING.md

 Do you have ideas to improve the **[Chrome-Themes-Collection](https://github.com/cdmanning/Chrome-Themes-Collection)**?
 Whether it’s a new theme recommendation or an improvement for the website, we want to hear about it.

-* Please [create an issue](https://github.com/cdmanning/Chrome-Themes-Collection/issues) with the "Enhancement" label to discuss the idea.
+* Please [create an issue](https://github.com/cdmanning/Chrome-Themes-Collection/issues) with the `Enhancement` label to discuss the idea.

 ## Have a Question?